Straz Hall, 403MilwaukeeWI53201United States of America(414) firstname.lastname@example.orgCurriculum Vitae

 Dr. McGibany joined Marquette’s economics faculty in 1983 as an assistant professor of economics and was promoted to the rank of associate professor in 1991.
 He served as director of the Master of Science in Applied Economics program from 2000-2002.
-He we appointed chair of the Department of Economics from 2002-2004, served as associate dean from 2004-2006 and executive associate dean from 2006-2015.
-Most recently he has taught primarily in the Master of Science in Applied Economics program in both of the core econometrics courses, but has also taught macroeconomics at both the undergraduate and master’s level along with introductory macroeconomics and microeconomics and the College’s basic business analytic tools (Excel) course.
+He was the chair of the Department of Economics from 2002-2004, served as associate dean from 2004-2006, executive associate dean from 2006-2015 and began his second term as chair in 2019.
+He has recently taught both the time-series econometrics and research methods courses in the Master of Science in Applied Economics program as well as introductory macroeconomics at the undergraduate level.
+In addition, he helped develop the basic business analytic tools (Excel) course and the introductory Business Analytics course, both at the undergraduate level.

 “Evaluating the Long-Run Impacts of the 9/11 Terrorist Attacks on U.S. Domestic Airline Travel,” Applied Economics, Vol. 38, No. 4, 2006, pp. 363-370 [with S. Blunk and D. Clark].